DietkeSt/good-boy/README.md

 Upon testing, found out that the issue is that two modals are being used and try to access the same closeModal function.
 I had to rename the function for the confirmation modal and adjust the call for the No button and that resolved the issue.
 The confirmation modal is now closing as expected when clicking the "no" option.

 Upon adding styling for the modal buttons, the modals kept on opening on page load.
 The issue was that I added the wrong display type to the modal class which causes the event listeners not to work anymore.
 Fixing the display type to none solved the issue.

+After randomizing the quiz questions, I noticed that I could guess several times for one question.
+To disabled that function, I added the "guessed" property to the quiz and upon option selection the other options are made inactive.
+This resolved the issue and makes for a more accurate quiz result in the end.